Skip to main content

 Biography

-Felix Koziol (1900-1976) was a skiing enthusiast and researcher who pioneered avalanche prevention in the United States.
+Felix Koziol (1900-1976) was a skiing enthusiast, U.S. Forest Serviceman, and researcher who pioneered avalanche prevention in the United States.

 Felix Clemens Koziol was born on June 17, 1900, in Little Falls, Minnesota to Anton Koziol and Maryanna Sygulka.
 He was one of six children.
-On March 22, 1924, in Kalispell, Montana, Felix married Bernice Annabelle Spring.
-Together they had two children.
-He served in the United States Forest Service for 42 years.
-During his work, he co-authored the first official publication on avalanches.
-He went on to publish two additional handbooks, in 1954 and 1961, that became official government handbooks used by snow rangers everywhere.
-Felix spent 21 years as the Supervisor of Wasatch National Forest.
-He was inducted to the U.S. National Ski Hall of Fame in 1974.
-Felix died on August 4, 1976, in Salt Lake City, Utah.
+On March 22, 1924, in Kalispell, Montana, Felix married Bernice Annabelle Spring, and together they had two children.
+Felix served in the United States Forest Service for 42 years with half of that time spent as the Supervisor of the Wasatch National Forest.
+He also co-authored the first official publication on avalanches.
+He went on to publish two additional guides, in 1954 and 1961, that became official government handbooks for snow rangers.
+Felix retired from the U.S. Forest service in 1964, and after that he served as the director of the Utah State Parks system for four and a half years.
+He was inducted into the U.S. National Ski Hall of Fame in 1974.
+He died on August 4th, 1976.

 Citation:

-UPB files, March 26, 2024 (Felix Koziol; skiing enthusiast) Ancestry.com, March 26, 2024 (Feliz CLemens Koziol; b.
+UPB files, March 26, 2024 (Felix Koziol; skiing enthusiast) Ancestry.com, March 26, 2024 (Felix Clemens Koziol; b.
 June 17, 1900, in Little Falls, Minnesota to Anton Koziol and Maryanna Sygulka; one of six children; m.
-March 22, 1924, in Kalispell, Montana to Bernice Annabelle Spring; two children; U.S. National Ski Hall of Fame in 1974; co-author of the first official publication on avalanches. official government handbook in 1954; handbook published in 1961 that is used by snow rangers everywhere; served in United States Forest Service for 42 years; 21 years spent as supervisor of Wasatch National Forest; d.
-August 4, 1976, in Salt Lake City, Utah)
+March 22, 1924, in Kalispell, Montana to Bernice Annabelle Spring; two children; U.S. National Ski Hall of Fame in 1974; co-author of the first official publication on avalanches. official government handbook in 1954; handbook published in 1961 that is used by snow rangers everywhere; served in the United States Forest Service for 42 years; 21 years spent as supervisor of Wasatch National Forest; d.
+August 4, 1976, in Salt Lake City, Utah) U.S. Ski and Snowboarding Hall of Fame, via WWW, June 17,2024 (Felix Koziol; inducted into ski hall of fame 1974; director of Utah State Parks system for four and a half years)

 Found in 2 Collections and/or Records: